 I have maintained employment in the prison system, working as everything from a VCE furniture assembler to law library clerk.
 I currently work as a maintenance electronics tech.
-I have been infraction free for over 12 years.
+I have been infraction free for almost 14 years.

 In 2018, after 15 years of study, I completed my bachelors, cum laude, from Ohio University.
 It took so long because the cost was prohibitive and everything had to be done by hand and through the mail.
 I could only take a few classes at a time and was often waiting on an assignment or exam to be returned before I could move on.
 I am ever thankful to my mother for making this possible.
 Without her, I never would have had such an opportunity.

 I have taken every program available, completed a trade and utilized all the resources of the DOC and outside organizations, to educate and prepare myself for the best possible future.
 I have read everything from Camus to Jane Austen and still take advantage of the library.

 I want to follow in my father’s footsteps.
 A down and out drug addict, he got clean and worked as a substance abuse counselor.
 He helped so many people that they filled an auditorium for his funeral service.
 I wasn’t able to attend, due to my incarceration, but drew strength from his transformation and the impact he had on so many lives.

 Having completed my bachelors with a focus on psychology and sociology, I want to pursue a masters in counseling or social work.
 I work well in a one on one setting and have lived experience that allows me to better understand at-risk youth and those suffering from substance abuse issues.
 I am where I am thanks to the free sharing and teaching of others.
 The only way to keep the goodness I have found is to pass it on.